ArgoreOfficial/ArXFX/README.md

-# Argore GFX
+# ArXFX
-C framework, currently only for (OpenGL) rendering.
+game framework, currently only OpenGL rendering.
 More to come

-README TODO